Zimal-Alam/Zimal-Alam/README.md

 👋 Hi there!
-I'm Zimal Alam, a Data Science undergraduate at FAST NUCES with a passion for building AI-powered solutions that bridge the gap between data and real-world impact.
+I'm Zimal Alam, a recent Data Science graduate at FAST NUCES with a passion for building AI-powered solutions that bridge the gap between data and real-world impact.

 🔍 I specialize in Generative AI, NLP, and machine learning, with hands-on experience in designing end-to-end data pipelines, predictive models, and intelligent applications across domains like healthcare, finance, and voice interfaces.